kubernetes/community/contributors/design-proposals/daemonset-update.md

 	// available.
 Defaults to 0 (pod will be considered available as soon as it
 	// is ready).
 	MinReadySeconds int32 `json:"minReadySeconds,omitempty"`

-	// The number of old PodTemplates to retain to allow rollback.
-	// This is a pointer to distinguish between explicit zero and not specified.
-	// Defaults to 3.
-	RevisionHistoryLimit *int32 `json:"revisionHistoryLimit,omitempty"`
 }

 const (